rabin6060/MERN-PTE/README.md

 This is a PTE practise app .
 It has listening section for now and contains a lots of questions.
 Admin can add questions, questions are of free and paid types, and users can access questions based on their subscription type.
 I have used OPENAI audio transcription model whisper for transcribing the audio to text.
+I have used Stripe for subscription based payment and Firebase for data storage.
+I am planning to add speaking sections too.